-Domestic heating is provided by way of a gas fired boiler wall mounted within the dining room cupboard which vents by way of a flue to the rear wall of the property.
+Domestic heating is provided by way of a gas fired boiler wall mounted within the kitchen which vents by way of a flue to the side wall of the property.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the main public sewer.